 The aim is to provide participants with the opportunity to learn and develop self confidence, decision making and map reading skills while improving their fitness in a fun, competitive and challenging outdoor sport environment.
 The League runs from October to June.

 Claro Junior League Events.

 There will be individual competitions (male and female) for each class.
 There will also be a (light-hearted!) open / parent’s competition.
-Prize giving is expected to be at the 2019 CLARO picnic event.
+Prize giving is expected to be at the 2020 CLARO club picnic event.

 Between 2pm and 3pm.
 Participants complete an entry form and receive a map with the course and an electronic chip to record their times.
 There will be help available to show newcomers what to do.

 Each event will have four courses, which are colour coded based on the established system used by British Orienteering.
 In ascending order of difficulty they are:

 - Long Orange for M14 & W14

 From 2.30pm to 3.30pm.
 Participants start at 1 minute intervals.
 Please note that courses close at 4.30pm and control points will start to be collected from this time so it is important that people start with enough time to complete their course.
 Inexperienced participants should arrive early so they can start in good time.

 All participants enter as individuals, but they are welcome to run with a friend.
 However, both must register separately and the time for each runner will count, even if they stick together throughout the course.